If you haven’t yet given thought to what will happen to your vacation home (or other real estate) once you’re gone, please read this!

 Whether it’s a cabin in the woods, a chalet on the mountain, or a cottage by the sea, a family vacation home is the getaway that brings everyone together – a place to make memories.

-But at some point, sooner rather than later, you’ll need to think about passing along your property.
+But at some point, sooner rather than later, you’ll need to think about both passing along your property and the best way to do that.
 As you get older, there may come a time when you no longer feel up to managing the place.
 And at the end of your life, you will want to leave instructions for what should be done with it.

 It’s nice to think about future generations enjoying your special place, but you need to give careful consideration to the different ways of keeping your family vacation home in the family.
 The best place to start is a conversation with the relevant parties, usually your children.
 Start by asking if they have interest in eventually owning (and maintaining) the property.
 Many families have run into trouble when parents either assume that their kids aren’t interested (and sell the property without any notice), or assume that their kids are ready and willing to take on the responsibility (when they either aren’t or don’t want to).